-On June 9, 2016, the Company completed an initial tranche of a non-brokered private placement of unsecured subordinated convertible debentures in the amount of \$2,505,000, with a second and final tranche closing on June 21, 2016 in the amount of \$1,680,000 for total gross proceed of \$4,185,000 which will be repaid upon maturity on May 31, 2018.
+On June 9, 2016, the Company completed an initial tranche of a non-brokered private placement of unsecured subordinated convertible debentures in the amount of \$2,505,000, with a second and final tranche closing on June 21, 2016 in the amount of \$1,680,000 for total gross proceeds of \$4,185,000, which were payable upon maturity on May 31, 2018.

-The convertible debentures accrue interest at a rate of 12% per annum payable quarterly in arrears and are convertible into common shares of the Company at a price of \$1.25 per share.
-The debentures are redeemable for shares at the Company's option, at a price equal to their principal amount provided that the Company's common shares trade and close on the TSXV at or above \$2.00 for ten consecutive days any time after four months from issuance.
+The convertible debentures accrued interest at a rate of 12% per annum payable quarterly in arrears and were convertible into common shares of the Company at a price of \$1.25 per share.
+The debentures were convertible into shares at the Company's option, at a price equal to their principal amount provided that the Company's common shares traded and closed on the TSXV at or above \$2.00 for ten consecutive days any time after four months from issuance.